President Truman signs the Women's Armed Forces Inegration Act of 1948

 The Significance of June 12th for Women Who Served in the Military

 There are valid statements being made on both sides of the argument.
+Some believe that if we want true equality, we should not be honored on a separate day.
 But there are two important points that should not be lost in the chaos of disagreement.
 One is worth celebrating, and the other requires a commitment—from both women AND men—to continue striving for change.

 A HUGE MILESTONE